zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators-string.md

 # \<kendo:grid-filterable-operators-string\>

-Enable/Disable and set the text of filter operators for fields of type string.
+The texts of the filter operators displayed for columns bound to string fields.

 #### Example
     <kendo:grid-filterable-operators>